horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/about/how-unstoppable-makes-money.md

 Unstoppable is a free to use instrument that keeps all of its fundamental features free.

-We are a self-funded group and not dependent on funding from external entities.
+We are a self-funded group and not dependent on any funding from external entities.
 Our former ventures allow us to stay independent, creative and experimental while building our preferred asset management instrument for the decentralized fintech.

-As per our roadmap, starting from version 0.24 , the wallet app going to start integrating premium features for power users i.e:
+As per our roadmap, starting from version 0.24 - 0.25 , the wallet app going to start integrating premium features for power users i.e:

 - advanced on-chain analytics
 - advanced alerting features
-- VIP level support over direct chat
+- VIP support over private chats
-- and more
+- advanced DeFi yield generation tools

 The features above are already in the implementation stage and designed to enable the Unstoppable team to monetize itself and financially operate in DAO format moving forward.

-Premium wallet features are expected to be available only to those holding Unstoppable Tokens on the wallet balance.
+Premium wallet features are expected to be available only to those holding special Unstoppable wallet tokens.